Galaxy A36 and A56 expected features, prices, specs, and upgrades

 Galaxy A56 5G and A36 5G camera

-Some might hope to see the macro camera replaced by a more useful telephoto zoom shooter, but that is not very likely.
-Zoom cameras are typically considered a higher-end feature.
+Some might hope to see the macro camera replaced by a more useful telephoto zoom shooter, but that unfortunately doesn't seem likely at this point.
+Zoom cameras are typically considered a higher-end feature, but very recently the OnePlus 13R traded the macro camera for a 2x telephoto, showing that this is not such an outlandish upgrade for this price point.

 We also expect the new A series to have some form of Galaxy AI.
 One leak suggests we are getting 8GB of RAM, the minimum required for Galaxy AI support.
 And the presence of AI means you are getting at least some AI editing features and possibly more.